legluondunet/MyLittleLutrisScripts/Heretic - Shadow of the Serpent Riders/README.md

 ### Description:
 Play "Heretic Darkness mod" on Linux!
 ### Technical notes:
-- Using Heretic Darkness mod: the aim of this project is to have a 3D version of the game
+- Using Heretic Darkness mod: the aim of this project is to have a 3D version of the game with Brutal RPG features and HD textures
 - During install, you will need to provide "HERETIC.WAD" file from any "HERETIC - Shadow of the Serpent Riders" GOG or Steam install
-- To play "Heretic" vanilla, just clear all "PWAD files" list from Lutris "Game Options" tab
 ### Credits:
 - Heretic Darkness mod: https://www.moddb.com/mods/heretic-darkness
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts